The purpose of continuing education requirements is to improve educator effectiveness, leading to better outcomes and learning for students.

 Apply to be a clock hour provider

 Organizations that want to offer clock hours must apply to PESB for approval.
 There is one application deadline each year and approval is for a period of one year (October 1 – September 30).
-The 2025-26 application will be open from March 1, 2025 through May 31, 2025.
+The 2025-26 application is now closed.

 Questions on the clock hour provider approval process should be directed to clockhoursPESB@k12.wa.us.
 (Prior to the passage of HB 1377 in 2024, OSPI received applications.
 Currently, PESB oversees the application process.)